davidrtorres/8-Week-SQL-Challenge/Case Study #3-Foodie-Fi/A. Customer Journey.md

 | basic monthly | 546 |
 ----

-### What is the time period that subscription service has been operating.
+### What is the time period that the subscription service has been operating.
 ```python
 SELECT
   MIN(start_date) AS starting_records,